ddrizzt/terraform_center/apigateway_lambda/README.md

+##Overview
-Create a new APIGateway and using lambda do the authorization and proxy to http://petstore-demo-endpoint.execute-api.com/petstore/pets/{proxy}
+Create a new APIGateway and using lambda do the authorization.
+And proxy to http://petstore-demo-endpoint.execute-api.com/petstore/pets/{proxy}

-#Steps:
+###Steps:
 terraform init

 terraform plan

 terraform apply -auto-approve

-#Destroy
+###Destroy
 terraform destroy -auto-approve